| Escrow Fund

 financial feasibility and creditworthiness of the project

+to be financed.
 Financial Advisor - Generally

 a bank, investment-banking company or independent consulting